GenesysGo/docs-shadow-cloud/learn/storage-services/smart-contracts.md

 #### **Immutable Storage**

 Immutable storage offers users the peace of mind that their data will be retained permanently and cannot be edited or deleted.
-The cost calculation for immutable storage is simple, as the smart contract sends the appropriate amount of [SHDW](https://docs.shadow.cloud/reference/shdw-token) to the Shadow Operator smart contract as emissions for operating Shadow Nodes.
+The cost calculation for immutable storage is simple, as the smart contract sends the appropriate amount of [SHDW](https://docs.shadow.cloud/reference/shdw-token) to the Shdw Operator smart contract as emissions for operating Shdw Nodes.

 #### **Mutable Storage**

 Mutable storage, on the other hand, involves a more complex process that addresses short-term storage needs and the increased bandwidth requirements typically associated with mutable storage.
 This process incorporates staking and rent mechanics similar to Solana's on-chain accounts design.

 Users are required to stake a specific amount of [SHDW](https://docs.shadow.cloud/reference/shdw-token) when they upload data to ShdwDrive.
 Rent is assessed on a per-epoch basis for mutable storage, with the rate subject to change as the system evolves.
-The rent assessed each epoch is sent to the Shadow Operator Smart Contract, contributing to the pool that the smart contract pays out to Shadow Operators as emissions.
+The rent assessed each epoch is sent to the Shdw Operator Smart Contract, contributing to the pool that the smart contract pays out to Shdw Operators as emissions.

 ### **Adapting Storage Requirements with D.A.G.G.E.R. and ShdwDrive v2**